Koji Kondo – 2001 Composer Interview

 Kondo: The Fine Arts program, which was a broad-level survey of the different arts.
 We studied music, and painting, and writing as well.
 Nowadays, it would be the kind of program you took if you wanted to become an Art Director or something like that.

-—Being in college can really broaden your horizons, especially when you include the extra-curricular activities.
-Did you join a band, or any other artistic groups?
+—Being in college can really broaden your horizons, especially when you include extra-curricular activities.
+Did you join a band, or any other groups?

 Kondo: I did.
-It was just an amateur band, formed with other students from the college.
+It was just an amateur band, formed with other college students.
 The sound was fusion, but closer to rock.
 We did covers of fusion songs from Casiopeia and Naniwa Express.
 I played keyboards.

 —I have to admit I’m having a hard time picturing how you got from there to Nintendo… (laughs)